Heidi VanGenderen - Director, External Affairs

-Heidi VanGenderen is the Director of Public Engagement in the Office of Congressional & Intergovernmental Affairs at the U.S. Department of Energy.
-Ms. VanGenderen helps implement a multi-faceted public engagement and outreach program to convey the Department’s activities, the Administration’s energy priorities, and help facilitate a robust, ongoing policy discussion with Departmental officials and stakeholders on all issues within Department’s jurisdiction.
+Heidi VanGenderen is the Director of External Affairs in the Office of Congressional & Intergovernmental Affairs at the U.S. Department of Energy.
+Prior to this role, she served as the Director of Public Engagement in the office.
+In these capacities, Ms. VanGenderen has helped implement a multi-faceted public engagement and outreach program to convey the Department’s activities, the Administration’s energy priorities, and help facilitate a robust, ongoing policy discussion with Departmental officials and stakeholders on all issues within Department’s jurisdiction.

 Ms. VanGenderen has worked on energy and climate issues in the non-profit, public, academic, and private sectors as an organizer, writer, researcher, and public speaker for the majority of her professional career.
 Prior to her current post, she served as Director of National and Regional Outreach for the American Council on Renewable Energy (ACORE) where she was part of the policy team.
 Prior to ACORE, she served as a Senior Energy Advisor for the Worldwatch Institute.